neighborhoods/ThrowableDiagnosticComponent/README.md

 [Buphalo](https://github.com/neighborhoods/Buphalo) templates are available for generating custom ThrowableDiagnostic Builders, Builder Factories, Decorators and Decorator files.

+### Prerequisites

+The Buphalo templates are provided in a custom template tree.
+Support for multiple template trees has been added to Buphalo in version 1.1.
+Ensure you have Buphalo version 1.1 or above installed.
-When you run buphalo you need to add the template tree contained in this package to the template tree directory paths.
+When you run Buphalo you need to add the template tree contained in this package to the template tree directory paths.
 To do so make an export as shown below.
 ``` bash
 Neighborhoods_Buphalo_V1_TemplateTree_Map_Builder_FactoryInterface__TemplateTreeDirectoryPaths=default:$PWD/vendor/neighborhoods/buphalo/template-tree/V1,diagnostic:$PWD/vendor/neighborhoods/throwable-diagnostic-component/template-tree/V1
 ```

+The export above assumes that you have no other custom template trees.

+### Decorator stack fabrication

-After that create the file `RiskyCode.buphalo.v1.fabrication.yml` if it doesn't already exist and make sure it has the following lines.
+Create the file `RiskyCode.buphalo.v1.fabrication.yml` if it doesn't already exist and make sure it has the following lines.

 ``` yaml
 actors: